Rating Bruce Springsteen

 11. The Promise [2010/Recorded 1977-1978]

 Springsteen has such an influence of classic 60s pop that it would inevitably make its way into his work in flourishes.
-But, for better or worse, in the 70s he would often discard these songs in search of a larger ideal.
+But, for better or worse, in the 70s he would often discard these tunes in search of a larger ideal.
 Had this been in modern times, he likely would have had a second career as a ghost writer for pop stars, and the proof is in this two disc pudding.

 This was part of the 2010 six disc reissue of Darkness on the Edge of Town, but did also receive a separate release for those who didn’t want to fork out for the whole shebang.
 All outtakes from the period, some of them were given to others (most notably Because The Night to Patti Smith, but also Rendezvous to Gary US Bonds, Talk To Me to Southside Johnny and Fire to The Pointer Sisters), but they were mostly unheard by all but the bootleggers.

-There’s also a few alternate versions, but not like alternate versions you get on most albums, with a slightly different lyric or extended intro.
+There’s also a few alternate versions, but not like alternate versions you get on most deluxe editions, with a slightly different lyric or extended intro.
 The alternates here are completely different songs.
 This version of Racing In The Street has hope.
 Come On (Let’s Go Tonight) is the same music as Factory, but with a totally unrelated lyric.